19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 2/!Level 2 Index.md

 | 11  | [Hold Object](Hold%20Object.md)           |                                       |
 | 12  | [Hold Person](Hold%20Person.md)           |                                       |

-Optional: At character creation, randomly generate what spells a PC knows.
+Optional: Randomly generate what spells a PC knows.
 Roll a d2 for the column and a d12 for the row.
 Reroll on a null entry.